Weeshlow/Trojan.VEx.Win32/Payload Sources/README.md

-I Only Have THe Screen Melter Because I Couldnt Upload The Other Sources Because i deleted Them.
+I Only Have The Screen Melter Because I Couldnt Upload The Other Sources Because i deleted Them.